akveo/ng2-smart-table/README.md

 ## Publishing
 Run npm-pack.sh.
 This will create a release build in dist folder and create a local npm package as a tarball to test with.
 This tarball can installed like any other npm package.
 Once verified that package is working as correctly, increment package version in both root and ng2-smart-table folder package.json.
-Then cd into dist and run `npm publish`
+Then cd into dist and run `npm publish`.
+Make sure to add npm token to path.